Fourier-Mukai transform for fine compactified Prym varieties: Abstract

 \section{Abstract}

-Consider the finite covering $\beta : C \to X$ of a smooth projective curve $X$ by a reduced, projective, planar curve $C$.
-Associated to two general polarizations on $C$, $q$ and $q'$, one can construct the corresponding compactified Prym varieties $\overline{\mathrm{P}}_\beta(q)$ and $\overline{\mathrm{P}}_\beta(q')$.
-Consider $\Gamma$ to be the group of line bundles whose torsion coincides with the order of $\beta$.
-In this article we construct a Fourier--Mukai transform between the derived categories of $\overline{\mathrm{P}}_\beta(q)$ and $\overline{\mathrm{P}}_\beta(q')/\Gamma$, in the case where $\Gamma$ acts freely on $\overline{\mathrm{P}}_\beta$, which we call the non-endoscopic case.
-Hence, we obtain a derived equivalence between the $\mathrm{SL}_n$-Hitchin fibre and its associated $\mathrm{PGL}_n$-Hitchin fibre for a dense class of singular spectral curves.
-Our work then provides the extension of the Fourier--Mukai transform constructed by Arinkin and Melo--Rapagnetta--Viviani, which corresponds to autoduality of $\mathrm{GL}_n$-Hitchin fibres in this class of singular spectral curves.
+Consider a finite flat morphism $\beta : C \to X$ between a reduced, projective, locally planar curve $C$ and a smooth projective curve $X$.
+Associated to two generic polarizations $q$ and $q'$ on $C$, one can construct the corresponding compactified Prym varieties $\ol{\Prym}_\beta(q)$ and $\ol{\Prym}_\beta(q')$.
+With $n$ the rank of $\beta$, the finite group $\Gamma = \Jac_X[n]$ of $n-$torsion line bundles acts on $\ol{\Prym}_\beta(q')$ by tensorisation.
+In this article we construct a Fourier--Mukai transform between the derived category of $\ol{\Prym}_\beta(q)$ and the $\Gamma$-equivariant derived category of $\ol{\Prym}_\beta(q')$, providing a derived equivalence between the $\SL_n$-Hitchin fibre and the dual $\PGL_n$-Hitchin fibre for a dense class of singular spectral curves.
+This is an extension of Fourier--Mukai transforms on compactified Jacobian varieties constructed by Arinkin and Melo--Rapagnetta--Viviani, which correspond to autoduality of $\GL_n$-Hitchin fibres.